rrivirr/rriv-cloud/README.md

 ### Authenticating into DigitalOcean
 The first time you authenticate, you will need to set up DigitalOcean's CLI, `doctl`.
 See DO's documentation for using the package manager of your choice.

 Log in to DO on the web.
-Go to the [API tokens page](https://cloud.digitalocean.com/account/api/tokens) and create a new Personal Access Token.
-Give it an expiration of 90 days (for security purposes, we don't want to create forever tokens). **Save** the PAT in your personal Proton Pass vault.
+Go to the [API tokens page](https://cloud.digitalocean.com/account/api/tokens) and create a new **Personal Access Token**.
+Give it an expiration of 90 days (for security purposes, we don't want to create forever tokens).
+Give it full access, as you will need to be able to touch most different kinds of resources in order to develop in DO. **Save** the PAT in your personal Proton Pass vault.

 With the PAT copied, run `doctl auth init --context rriv-dev`.
 Paste in the token.
+You will need to come back and do this step with each team (account) you plan to develop in.

 Now run: `doctl kubernetes cluster list`.
 You should see the rriv-dev cluster and the vault-dev clusters.